 *Should your child be outside of the age range listed, please contact Tammy Lyle-Gravlev at tlyle-gravlev@burlingtonsoccer.com to register.

-All Outdoor Sessions take place at Sherwood Forest Park, the Pitch (5270 Fairview Street)
+All Indoor Sessions take place at Sherwood Forest Park, Dome 1 (5270 Fairview Street)

 Testimonial